ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 where `<region>` is the {{site.data.keyword.Bluemix_short}} hosting location, for example `us-south`.

 In the sample response, the properties under `cluster` specify the  cluster service endpoints.
-Returning the cluster user name and password is being deprecated.
+No cluster credentials are returned.

 The property `apikey` contains an IAM API key that can be used to generate IAM bearer tokens.
 An IAM bearer token must be provided for authorization when invoking the cluster management API URL.